gurupratap-matharu/django-tickets-app/README.md

 # Ticket Register

-A django projects that registers tickets for support based on
+A web application that registers tickets for support based on

 * Category
 * Severity
 * Creation Date
-* Expiry Date (calculating this is the most trickiest part of the app)
+* Expiry Date
 * Vendor
 * Status